Jubikk/REACT-COURSE-PROJECTS/README.md

 ## 📌 Exercises Structure

 Each folder corresponds to a topic or lesson in the video.
+Below is an overview of the structure and included projects:

+### Lessons & Projects

+- **Introduction/react_project/**: Getting started with React basics, project setup, and first components.

+- **Lesson1/card-components/**: Building and styling card components.

+- **Lesson2/style-components/**: Styling React components with CSS.

+- **Lesson3/props/**: Understanding and using props in components.

+- **Lesson4/conditional-rendering/**: Implementing conditional rendering in React.

+- **Lesson5/render-lists/**: Rendering lists and using the map function.

+- **Lesson6/click-events/**: Handling click events in React.

+- **Lesson7/react-hook/**: Introduction to React hooks, especially useState.

+- **Lesson8/onchange-event/**: Handling input and change events.

+- **Lesson9color-picker-app/color-picker-app/**: Mini project - Color Picker App.

+- **Lesson10/updater-functions/**: Using updater functions with useState.

+- **Lesson11/update-objects/**: Updating objects in state.

+- **Lesson12/update-arrays/**: Updating arrays in state.

+- **Lesson13/update-objects-array/**: Updating objects within arrays in state.

+---